adelbibi/3D-Part-Based-Sparse-Tracker-with-Automatic-Synchronization-and-Registration/Data/read_me.txt

 3) As for videos that require both, the .mat file "Frame_sync" indicate the order in which the depth stream from the "registered_depth" has to be read in.

+For more details please read our paper [1].

 The list of videos follows: